rumca-js/RSS-Link-Database-2022/2022/09/2022-09-08/http.rss.cnn.comrsscnn_world.rss_entries.md

-# Source CNN World, Source URL:http://rss.cnn.com/rss/cnn_world.rss
+# Source CNN World, Source URL:http://rss.cnn.com/rss/cnn_world.rss, Source language: en-US

 ## 'One of my favorite people': What Queen Elizabeth meant to decades of American presidents
  - [https://www.cnn.com/2022/09/08/politics/american-presidents-queen-elizabeth-ii/index.html](https://www.cnn.com/2022/09/08/politics/american-presidents-queen-elizabeth-ii/index.html)
  - RSS feed: http://rss.cnn.com/rss/cnn_world.rss
  - date published: 2022-09-08 23:19:39+00:00
- - tags: None

 When Princess Elizabeth landed at Washington National Airport on the last day of October 1951, she emerged from her airplane in a raspberry red coat, a new velvet-brimmed hat and, some people observed, more makeup than usual.